ZawadAhmed/ZawadAhmed/README.md

 ### Hi there 👋

 My name is Zawad Wasik Ahmed, you can call me Zawad.
-Born in 8th October of 1998, Somewhat in the middle of Millenials and Gen Z. Currently I'm 24 years old.
+Born in 8th October of 1998, Somewhat in the middle of Millenials and Gen Z. Currently, I'm 24 years old.
 I'm a fourth year university student doing my Bachelor's in IT at
 **_International Islamic University of Malaysia (IIUM)_**.

 Now thats out of the way, let's get to know me a bit better!